 - Two self-service copiers are located in the periodicals area for making copies.
 Photocopies cost 10¢ per page when paying with cash.
 Pirate card copies are 7¢ per page.
 A Pirate card machine for adding cash to your card is available in the periodicals area.

 - Microfilm copies are 10¢ per page; color copies are 35¢ per page.
 These must be paid with cash, not Pirate cards.

-- Please call Amy Anderson, Head Serials and Digital Resources Librarian, at 512-863-1639, about any difficulties accessing or utilizing any database or any other periodicals questions, including requests for new journal subscriptions.
+- Please call Amy Anderson, Director of Library Resources, at 512-863-1639, about any difficulties accessing or utilizing any database or any other periodicals questions, including requests for new journal subscriptions.

 - Website: Library Resources Department